syntevo/syntevo.github.io/SmartGit/Latest/On-premise-license-server.md

 ## Requirements

 To run our on-premise server, only Docker is required.
+This document describes how to setup the *On-premise License Server* in a plain docker environment.
+Running the *On-premise License Server* in a kubernetes environment will also work, but we cannot provide guidance on how to setup it (as this will vary depending on your environment).
+Please also note, by default the *On-premise License Server* uses an embedded database that will store data in a volume.
+Running multiple instances of the *On-premise License Server* in a kubernetes environment is not supported.

 ## Server-side installation

 1. Contact sales@syntevo.com and provide a short explanation of your environment and SmartGit setup to understand whether an on-premise license server will be appropriate for your company.

-2. If appropriate, you will receive a new *on-premise license file* and *GitHub credentials* to access the [GitHub packages](https://github.com/syntdev/license-server/pkgs/container/license-opserver).
+2. If appropriate, you will receive a new *on-premise license file*

+4. You need *GitHub credentials* to access the [GitHub packages](https://github.com/syntdev/license-server/pkgs/container/license-opserver).
+Please let us know the username so we can grant access.

-3. Create a GitHub Personal Access Token to log in with Docker:
+5. Create a GitHub Personal Access Token to log in with Docker:

    1. Go to https://github.com/settings/tokens